This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases. Disclosure.

 Polish buyers favor a few standout robot mowers right now.
 I tested popular picks and compared real use on small and mid lawns.
 Below you'll find clear buyer picks and setup tips so you can choose with confidence.

 Looking for the best robot mower?
 Here are the models chosen by Poles.
 I cross-checked store data with an on-lawn test in a Warsaw suburb.
 I also reviewed a fresh ranking of popular models in Poland.
 For setup guidance and safety requirements, Husqvarna's official Automower buying guide is the best free reference I found.
 This guide covers Robot Mowers in Poland - Buyer Picks and Setup Tips.
 It lists clear cases, simple setup tips, and what to avoid.
+For the high-end of the market, look at the Mammotion Luba 3 AWD review linked below for premium AWD mowing on rough terrain.
+Newer setup options are covered in the configuration walkthrough next door, and the broader smart home automation guide ties yard automation into a full local stack.

 Bottom line: Polish buyers favor Gardena SILENO for small quiet lawns, Worx Landroid for mid-size yards with good edge work, Husqvarna Automower for large or hilly terrain, and Segway Navimow for wire-free setups on open turf.
 Place the dock flat and shaded, lay boundary wire with wide turns, and test a full loop on day one before committing to a schedule.